-- Section 6.
-Interviews.
-Employees called for interviews relating to other employment opportunities within the Universities shall be allowed a reasonable time away from their jobs to attend the interviews without the use of leave with or without pay.
-A reasonable amount of time is defined as the time necessary to travel to the interview location, complete the interview and return to the worksite, up to a maximum of two (2) hours.
-An employee who needs more than two (2) hours for an interview shall be allowed to use accrued leave and/or leave without pay for the balance of the interview in excess of two (2) hours. - Section 7.
+- Section 7.
 Length of Service.
-Subject to the requirements of affirmative action and equal employment opportunity, if two or more employees are being considered for the same position and are equal in every respect, the position shall be given to the employee with the greater amount of seniority as defined in Article 28 Seniority. - Section 8.
+Subject to the requirements of affirmative action and equal employment opportunity, if two or more employees are being considered for the same position and are equal in every respect, the position shall be given to the employee with the greater amount of seniority as defined in Article 27 Seniority. - Section 8.
 Ineligibility for Transfer.
 At the discretion of management, an employee who was subject to discipline or denial of a merit step salary increase, reduction in pay, demotion or suspension within the previous twelve (12) months may not be eligible for transfer. - Section 9.
 Demotion.
 An employee may demote or be demoted from a position in one classification to a position in a lower classification or salary range.
 To voluntarily demote, the employee must make written application to the university's chief human resource officer or designee and must meet the minimum and special qualifications. - Section 10.
 Direct Appointment.
 The university may use noncompetitive selection and appointment for unskilled or semi-skilled positions or where job- related ranking measures are not practical or appropriate.
-Direct appointments may also be made under the following circumstances: - (A) An administrative or court order, tort settlement, or grievance resolution requires the appointment; - (B) The person has completed an apprenticeship program within the university, appointment to which was through a competitive process; - (C) The person separated from the university, within the past two (2) years in good standing and is applying for a position in an equivalent or lower classification; - (D) The person is being transferred into an equivalent or lower classification within the university; or - (E) A competitive recruitment results in no suitable candidates and the person meets the minimum qualifications for a related position in a lower classification and the person will meet the minimum qualifications of the position within twenty-four (24) months of the appointment.
+Direct appointments may also be made under the following circumstances: - (A) An administrative or court order, tort settlement, or grievance resolution requires the appointment; - (B) The person has completed specialized training or an apprenticeship program within the university, access or appointment to which was provided through a competitive process; - (C) The person separated from the university, within the past two (2) years in good standing and is applying for a position in an equivalent or lower classification; - (D) The person is being transferred into an equivalent or lower classification within the university; or, - (E) A competitive recruitment results in no suitable candidates and the person meets the minimum qualifications for a related position in a lower classification and the person will meet the minimum qualifications of the position within twenty-four (24) months of the appointment. - Section 11.

-Section 11.
 Removal from Consideration.
-Employees may be removed from consideration for promotion or transfer for any of the following reasons:

-- (A) Expiration of application eligibility; - (B) Failure to report for duty within the time specified; - (C) The employee is found to lack the qualifications required for the classification, had used or attempted to use political pressure or bribery to secure an advantage in testing or appointment, had made false statements of any material fact or had practiced or attempted to practice deception or fraud in the application or test, or had some unique undesirable characteristic that removes the candidate from consideration for any or all positions in the university; - (D) Appointment to a position; or, - (E) The employee is found to be not suitable for job-related reasons for a given position or for all positions in the university due to poor Employer references or work performance, poor driving record, or criminal conviction.
+Employees may be removed from consideration for promotion or transfer for any of the following reasons: - (A) Expiration of application eligibility; - (B) Failure to report for duty within the time specified; - (C) The employee is found to lack the qualifications required for the classification, had used or attempted to use political pressure or bribery to secure an advantage in testing or appointment, had made false statements of any material fact or had practiced or attempted to practice deception or fraud in the application or test, or had some unique undesirable characteristic that removes the candidate from consideration for any or all positions in the university;

+- (D) Appointment to a position; or, - (E) For reasons stated in Section 8 of this Article, the employee is found to be not suitable for job-related reasons for a given position or for all positions in the university due to poor Employer references or work performance, poor driving record, or criminal conviction.
 Except for the expiration of application eligibility, any employee whose name is removed from consideration for promotion or transfer shall be notified of the reason for such removal.